Amazon ECS task definition parameters - Amazon Elastic Container Service

 Required: No

 The number of physical GPUs that the Amazon ECS container agent reserves for the container.
 The number of GPUs reserved for all containers in a task must not exceed the number of available GPUs on the container instance the task is launched on.
-For more information, see Working with GPUs on Amazon ECS.
+For more information, see Amazon ECS task definitions for GPU workloads.

 Note